ZhiZheng1520/Blockchain-Development/README.md

 ## Support
 Users can contact support or learn more about Carbonnex through the About Us section.

-## Marketplace
-Users can buy or sell Carbonnex credits in the marketplace.

 ## Profile
-Users can manage their profile settings.
+Users can view their profile details.